 - A receipt is available on request, but you don’t need to display it on your cars dashboard (your licence plate number is proof that you have paid).

 There is also a small number of short-term parks in Gate 5 off Hillcrest Road, and in the main carpark in Gate 1 off Knighton Road – these parks use the a Pay & Display system (blue machines) and are generally for visitors or people in a hurry.

 Staff can choose to pay for a reserved Numbered Park, or an annual Licence to Hunt (LTH) permit that allows them to continue parking in the designated staff parking areas - see the FAQs for more details.
 Staff can also choose to use the Pay-by Plate option and park in the general parking areas if they don’t bring their car to campus regularly.
 Work out the best option for you.

 Carpooling saves you money by splitting the cost of driving and parking among several commuters.
 It’s also a good way to meet new people, and better for the environment.

 The University provides preferential parking areas in Gates 1 and 10 for people that share rides to campus.
 These parking spaces are labelled as reserved for registered RideLink permit holders.
 RideLink can also put you in touch with other staff and students offering or looking for a ride in your area.
 Find out more about RideLink.

 Let's Carpool, the award-winning national carpooling scheme, makes it easy to find other commuters in your area.
 This is a public site that will put you in touch with other drivers/passengers who use a similar route.
 Find out more or register at Lets Carpool

 Catch the bus to campus

-Thanks to an agreement with the Waikato Regional Council, starting in February 2017 University staff and students will receive an additional 30% subsidy on the BUSIT card fare, paying only $1.70 per trip.
-Read more about the subsidy.
+Thanks to an agreement with the Waikato Regional Council, University staff and students receive a 30% subsidy on the normal BUSIT card fare.

 Cycling and walking to campus